UA-112830647-1

 • Tips for guides and porters

-Our main paramount is to offer safe and enjoyable trek for your clients.
+Our main paramount is to offer a safe and enjoyable trek for your clients.
 Experienced trekkers will often take only a selection of these items based on what has worked in the past.
 Please find the Clothing and Equipment List below for your personal use during your traveling period.

 • Walking boots,